Working With Taxonomic Names

 just the binomial name will result in

-matchType : "HIGHERRANK"
+matchType : "HIGHERRANK".

 For example, the binomial name “Glocianus punctiger” has two entries

 in the backbone taxonomy.
-Using the verbose=TRUE
+Using the verbose=TRUE will

 return both names.